OsmanKAYI/full-stack-roadmap/ai/ai.tools.md

 - [Humata AI](https://app.humata.ai/)

   - Humata AI is an AI-powered tool developed by Tilda Technologies that helps users analyze, understand, and work with various types of documents faster and more efficiently.
+Ask findings, methodology, content, and etc.

 - [SlidesGo](https://app.prezo.ai/home/decks)